Pairing correlations across the superfluid phase transition in the unitary Fermi gas

-where $M=N_L^3$.
-In Fig.~\ref{fig:ODLRO}(a), we show the AFMC condensate fraction for 20, 40, 80, and 130 particles.
+where $M=N_L^3$ is the number of lattice points.
+In Fig.~\ref{fig:ODLRO}(a), we show the AFMC condensate fraction for 20, 40, 80, and 130 particles (solid symbols).
 We compare with the experimental values of Ref.~\cite{Ku2012} (open circles) and the simulations of Ref.~\cite{Bulgac2008} (open squares); for the latter we show the results of the largest lattice reported, $10^3$.

-As the lattice size is increased, our results appear to get closer to the experimental results.
+To obtain the thermodynamic and continuum limits, one must extrapolate to infinite particle number and zero filling factor $\nu \to 0$ or equivalently $k_F r_e \to 0$~\cite{Burovski2006,Forbes2012,Schonenberg2017}.
+To determine $T_c$ in the thermodynamic limit at fixed filling factor, we performed a finite-size scaling analysis using the condensate fraction (see Fig.~5 of \cite{supp_material}).
+We find $T_c \simeq 0.130(15) T_{F}$ for the filling factor of $\nu \simeq 0.06$, shown by the vertical band in Fig.~\ref{fig:ODLRO}.
+The Fermi temperature is defined by $T_F=\varepsilon_F/k_B$ where $\varepsilon_F= (\hbar^2/2m) (3\pi^2 \rho)^{2/3}$ is the Fermi energy and $\rho=\nu/(\delta x)^3$ is the density.
+The lower value of $T_c$ at finite filling factor as compared with the experimental value of Ref.~\cite{Ku2012} is consistent with the findings of Ref.~\cite{Gezerlis2008} that the finite effective range of the interaction suppresses the attractive pairing correlations.
+The continuum limit requires further studies with large-lattice simulations.
+We leave this to future studies.